 Divorce affects not only the divorcing couple and their family; it also affects the former spouses’ extended families, including their parents.
-After a divorce, it may seem natural to keep in touch with in-laws, but is this really advisable?
+After a divorce in Sacramento, it may seem natural to keep in touch with in-laws, but is this really advisable?
 Ultimately, it depends on the personal dynamics between you and your in-laws.
 However, it is important to remember that divorce is inherently divisive and ultimately drives the divorced spouses to their own families for support.
 Encroaching on these dynamics can sometimes cause tensions.

 Be Realistic About Your Family Dynamic